From generalized permutahedra to Grothendieck polynomials via flow polytopes: Newton polytopes of left-degree polynomials

-\begin{example} For a simple graph $G$, recall that the transitive closure of $G$ is the simple graph formed by adding edges $(i,j)$ to $E(G)$ whenever the vertices $i$ and $j$ are connected by an increasing path in $G$.
+\begin{example} For a simple graph $G$, recall that the transitive closure of $G$ is the simple graph formed by adding edges $(i,j)$ to $E(G)$ whenever the vertices $i\neq j$ are connected by a directed path in $G$.
 If $G$ is a simple graph on $[0,n]$ such that the transitive closure of $G\backslash\{0\}$ is complete, then for each $F\subseteq E(G\backslash 0)$,

 where $\Pi_n(\bm{x})$ is the Pitman-Stanley polytope as defined in \cite{sppolytope}, but shifted up one dimension in affine space, that is

 \end{example}

 \begin{proposition} If $T$ is a tree on $[0,n]$, then $\mathrm{Newton}(L_{T,F}(\bm{t}))$ is a simple polytope. \end{proposition}